TandohAnthonyNwiAckah/flutter_app_distribution/README.md

 ## GitHub Repository Secrets

-Add the following secrets to your GitHub repository:
+Add the following secrets to your GitHub repository if you are not adding the `google-services.json` manually :

 - `GOOGLE_SERVICES_JSON`: Base64-encoded contents of your `google-services.json` file.
 You can encode it using the following command:
   ```bash